 In short, while there are common staples for every medical assistance program enrollment process, specific requirements vary from program to program.

-Check Out These Medical Assistance Programs
+Check Out These Other Medical Assistance Programs

 GoodRx boasts a list of the largest medical assistance programs in the country.
 Gilead is one of them.
 Additionally, there’s GSK Patient Assistance Program (click here for eligibility requirements), Healthwell Foundation (go here to apply), PAN Foundation (head over here to get assistance), Lilly Cares Foundation (click here to apply), Novartis Patient Assistance Program (go here to enroll), Novo Assistance Program, and Pfizer Patient Assistance Program (head over here to learn more).

-Not to mention, AAFA (Asthma and Allergy Foundation of America) offers a list of other medical assistance programs, including state-mandated ones.
+Additionally, AAFA (Asthma and Allergy Foundation of America) offers a list of other medical assistance programs, including state-mandated ones.
 The applications for all of the above are very comprehensive, and these websites give you a solid breakdown of what each program entails and what to expect.

 If you’re on the hunt for clinics nationwide that provide free medical treatment, NAFC (National Association of Free and Charitable Clinics) will help you search for one on their database.
-There are currently 1,400 clinics across the US that fit this bill.
+There are currently1,400 clinics across the US that fit this bill.
 You only need to enter your zip code or your city and state.

 Medical assistance programs are available for those who are in dire need of financial/medical aid.
 If you need help getting medication because you’re uninsured or your insurance doesn’t cover it, these programs will undoubtedly bridge that gap.
 You don’t need to suffer in silence.
 We also have an article here that’s chock full of vital information if you’re struggling to pay your medical bills.
 Regardless of your medical and/or financial situation, there’s always hope.